A Homily for the Twenty-Ninth Sunday in Ordinary Time, Year A

 He went on to explain.
-“I think you know, Bernard, that your mother had been a novice with the M.S.C.
-Sisters (the Missionary Sisters of the Sacred Heart) in Hyde Park.
-And I think you know that she had left the convent in order to marry your father, Dr. Ezaki.”
+“I think you know, Bernard, that your mother had been a sister with the M.S.C.
+Sisters (the Missionary Sisters of the Sacred Heart) in Hyde Park, and I think you know that she had left the convent in order to marry your father, Dr. Ezaki.”

 “I know that, Doctor,” I said.

-“Well,” he continued, “you may not know that when you were born and when it was apparent that you would be blind, Dr. So-and-So on the hospital staff proclaimed that your blindness was obviously a punishment from God for your mother’s having left the convent.”
+“Well,” he continued, “you may not know that when you were born ten weeks early and when, as a result, it was apparent that you would be blind, Dr. So-and-So on the hospital staff proclaimed that your blindness was obviously a punishment from God for your mother’s having left the convent.”

 “What?”
 I gasped.
 I was in shock.

-But what really shocked me was that Dr. So-and-So, who shall be nameless, the doctor who had made the disparaging comment in the first place, was a very decent and good man.
+But what really shocked me was that Dr. So-and-So, who shall here be nameless, the doctor who had made the disparaging comment in the first place, was a very decent and good man.
 As a young physician, for example, he had done awesome work in helping former inmates of Nazi concentration camps.
-As I said, Dr. So-and-so was a wonderful man, a better man than I am, Gung Din!
-And yet somehow he, like many of us, was imbued with the idea that children could be a punishment from God.
-If any of you believe that children are a punishment, I wish you would explain it to me, because I just don’t get it.
+As I said, Dr. So-and-so was a wonderful man, a better man than I am, Gunga Din!
+And yet somehow he, like many of us, was imbued with the idea that children could be a punishment from God, a curse.
+If any of you believe that children are a punishment or a curse, I wish you would explain it to me, because I just don’t get it.
 How could a child be anything but a blessing?

 People might argue that children are a blessing only when they are wanted.
 I’m not so sure.
 Sometimes blessings come wrapped in the most unexpected packages.
-I love the words of the song “Blessings” sung by Laura Story.
-Laura asks God:
+I love the words of the song “Blessings” sung by Laura Story, who, after her husband had been diagnosed with a brain tumor, asked God:

 What if my greatest disappointments